ebekort/Thesis/README.md

 To summarize articles using the LLaMA 3 model:

 1. Ensure you are logged in to Huggingface using huggingface-cli login and make sure your account has access to the Llama-3-8b-Instruct model.
-2. Run the summarization script:
+2. Run the summarization script and make sure the data.json file is in the same directory:

     ```bash
     python summarizer.py